jonathanrainer/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 1.  **Community Leadership**
     - Local Gathering organizer
-    - Program committee member for a GraphQL focused event
+    - Organizer/program planner for a GraphQL focused event, conference track, or similar
-    - Organize GraphQL related events
     - Mentorship hours
     - GraphQL Foundation community Discord moderation
 1.  **Public Speaking**
     - Speaking at industry, community or GraphQL Foundation events about GraphQL or GraphQL projects
 1.  **GraphQL Focused Content Creation**
-    - Producing written content, both on GraphQL Foundation platforms and in other places
+    - Producing written content, both on GraphQL Foundation platforms and elsewhere
     - Have written a GraphQL focused book
-    - Producing video and/or audio content, either on GraphQL Foundation platforms or in other places
+    - Producing video and/or audio content, either on GraphQL Foundation platforms or elsewhere
     - Building demo apps
 1.  **Active Contribution to a GraphQL Foundation Project or Specification**
-    - Have served on the Technical Steering Committee
-    - Have actively maintained a GraphQL project or reference implementation
+    - Have held a formal role in a GraphQL Foundation project
-    - Attendance at the GraphQL working group or sub-working groups
+    - Shared valuable insights or feedback at the GraphQL working group or sub-working groups
 1.  **Maintainer or A Main Contributor of a Key Open-Source GraphQL Related Project**
-    - For example, GraphQL implementations
+    - For example, GraphQL clients, servers, tooling or implementations
 1.  **Outreach for GraphQL Foundation initiatives**
     - Discussion and guidance helping a non-Foundation project to adopt, test and provide feedback on a GraphQL Specification proposal
     - Organizing a venue for a GraphQL Local
-    - Media outreach with a measurable impact eg publication in a major tech outlet or mainstream media
+    - Media outreach with a measurable impact e.g. publication in a major tech outlet or mainstream media

 _Note: content should align with open-source principles and not be behind